llvm/llvm-project/llvm/docs/DirectX/DXILOpTableGenDesign.rst

      [SMVersionConstraints<SMVersion<SM6_2>, (overloads), (stages allKinds)>];

+Specifying attributes predicated on Shader Model version using the single field ``sm_constraints`` not only allows for all of them to be specified together but also allows for a single place to specify minimum shader model version that supports the operation.
+Thus, a separate fiels is not needed to specify minimum shader model version.

 Attribute Specification
 =======================

-DXIL Operation properties that are not predicated on any constraint are represented as a ``dag`` of Attribute records of the following abstract ``DXILAttributes`` class.
+DXIL Operation attributes that are not predicated on any constraint, are represented as a ``dag`` of Attribute records of the following abstract ``DXILAttributes`` class.

 .. code-block::